Arévalo

-Arévalo is a municipality in Spain, it is situated in the province of Ávila and is part of the autonomous community of Castile and León.
+Arévalo is a municipality of Spain belonging to the province of Ávila in the autonomous community of Castile and León.
+Lying on the northern Meseta at the confluence of the Adaja and the Arevalillo rivers, it is the most populous settlement of La Moraña.

+Placename

 The name came from the Celtic word arevalon, meaning "place near the wall."

-Regional importance

-The city is the capital of La Moraña.
-Queen Isabella I of Castile was raised here as a young girl.
-The government of Spain has declared this city a Historic-Artistic site due to its many examples of Mudéjar art.

 History

+In medieval times, Arévalo was the head of the comunidad de villa y tierra of the same name.

-The city is the hometown and birthplace of an author simply known as the Young Man ("Mancebo") of Arévalo, one of the most famous known crypto-Muslim authors after the forced conversions of Muslims in Spain.
-The city also had a Jewish community before the expulsion of Spain's Jews in 1492.
+The town boasted of a sizeable mudéjar community in the late middle ages.
+Having its own Faqīh and constituting an Aljama, the morería was among those that contributed the most to the Crown of Castile from a fiscal standpoint.
+(Note: Arévalo was the hometown and birthplace of an author simply known as the Young Man ("Mancebo") of Arévalo, one of the most famous known crypto-Muslim authors after the forced conversions of Muslims in Spain.)
+It also had a Jewish community before the expulsion of Jews from the Crown of Castile in 1492.

 Location and population

 It is located at an altitude of 820 meters and is near the junction of the two rivers Adaja and Arevalillo.
-Its encompassed area is 46.07 km^{2} and its population is 13.122.
-In medieval times, it was the head of the agricultural sector (Comunidad de Villa y Tierra) of the same name.
+Its encompassed area is 46.07 km^{2}.